EngineeringEducation/Onboarding/server/mailing_list.md

 Keep open the Express API documentation and the Node.js documentation.

-Another great resource is Eloquent Javascript's Express.js tutorial and this API tutorial
+Another great resource is  [this API tutorial](https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4)

 ## Step 0: The Simplest Possible Thing